Trader pleads guilty in U.S. insider trading hacking case

 NEW YORK (Reuters) - A Georgia-based real estate developer pleaded guilty on Monday to participating in what U.S. authorities say was a $100 million insider trading scheme that involved hacking into networks that distribute corporate news releases.

-Alexander Garkusha, who authorities say traded on inside information, pleaded guilty in federal court in Brooklyn, New York, to conspiracy to commit wire fraud, becoming the first defendant criminally charged in the case to admit wrongdoing.
+Alexander Garkusha, who authorities say traded on inside information, pleaded guilty to conspiracy to commit wire fraud, becoming the first defendant criminally charged in the case to admit wrongdoing.

-Garkusha, who also agreed to cooperate with authorities, admitted that over a three-month period he used corporate press releases obtained before they were released publicly to make $125,000 trading in stocks.

 Garkusha, a resident of Alpharetta and Cumming, Georgia, near Atlanta, was arrested in August along with four other individuals in what authorities said was the first criminal case over a securities fraud scheme involving hacked inside information.